dev4support/proxy/Interview/README.md

 - In Case of Rejection or Selection or No Results.

 # Reschedule
-- If you request to reschedule before 3 working days(72 Hours before excluding weekends and public holidays) from your inetview date and time, I will be able to accommodate based on availability.
+- If you request to reschedule before 3 working days(72 Hours before excluding weekends and public holidays) from your inetview date and time, I will be able to accommodate based on availability.Only one time reschedule is allowed within this range.

 ---